TREATMENT RECORD STANDARDS

 - The treatment record documents dates of follow-up appointments or, as appropriate, discharge plans.

 Providers and vendors must, at their own expense, make all records available for audit, review or evaluation by Carelon.
-Access shall be provided by the provider either on-site, during regular business hours, or through the mail.
-During the contract and record retention periods, these records shall be available at a specific location.
-All mailed records shall be sent to Carelon in the form of accurate, legible, paper copies, unless otherwise indicated, within fifteen (15) calendar days of such request and at no expense to Carelon.
+Providers shall submit records to Carelon as requested by Carelon within the time frame communicated by Carelon.
+All mailed records shall be sent to Carelon in the form of accurate, legible, paper copies, unless otherwise indicated prior to submission.